rootstrap/react-native-use-styles/USER_GUIDE.md

 You can manually define the namespace name if you want, this is useful for particular cases as we'll see next.

 ### Using another namespaced style

+This is the use case for using the above mentioned approach.

 ```js
 import useStyles from './my-namespaced-styles';